SuihongSong/GeoModeling_GANSim-3D_For_large_arbitrary_reservoirs/README.md

 Material related to our paper is available via the following links:

 - Paper: (my ResearchGate profile) https://www.researchgate.net/profile/Suihong_Song.
-- Code: (Github) this repository
+- Code: (Github) in this repository
-- Training and test datasets: xxxx................
+- Dataset used to prepare training datase: (Github) in "CaveHeightDistributionMaps" folder of this repository
-- Pre-trained GANs: xxxxxxxxxxxxxx
+- Pre-trained GANs: (Github) in this repository

 ## Licenses